 Jenn Herman is an Instagram expert who has proved her niche expertise – she writes for Social Media Examiner and she has worked with big brands.
 Today, Jenn Herman offers a great variety of services, including social media strategies, consultations, and training.
 Guess what?
 Jenn uses Instagram to promote her social media marketing services:

-In 2019, brands crave various social media marketing services – from training and guidance to monthly support.
+Brands crave different social media marketing services – from training and guidance to monthly support.
 This means social media experts have many opportunities to find freelance gigs and make the most out of their knowledge on Instagram.

 The days when only big brands could afford Instagram marketing are far behind us.
 Today, brands of all sizes want to use this platform to promote their products and services, and 92% of small businesses plan to invest more time and effort in social media marketing.

-While big brands have a great in-house content creation staff, small business owners often seek out freelance talent to reduce social media marketing costs.
+While big brands have a great in-house content creation staff, entrepreneurs often seek out freelance talent to reduce social media marketing costs.
 Thus, they often want to find creative specialists who write captions for their businesses at a low cost.

 Take a look at the most popular online workplaces like Freelancer and Upwork, and you’ll find hundreds of offers like the one below: